timofeysie/dot-one/README.md

 don’t need to do anything new to make a CommentCreateForm component

-The user story: “As a logged in user I can add comments to a post so that I can share my thoughts about the post”
+The user story: "As a logged in user I can add comments to a post so that I can share my thoughts about the post"

 Your completed form should contain: